Ayush0Chaudhary/Radhakrishnan_Bhawan_Task1/README.md

 You need to add a logo for your application.
 Replace 0.jpg with the path of your logo.

 ```
-pyinstaller --add-data '0.jpg:.' drone.py
+pyinstaller --add-data '0.jpg:.' app.py
-pyinstaller drone.spec
+pyinstaller app.spec
 ```
 ```
 mkdir appfolder
 ```
-* Copy all the contents of dist/drone/ and paste it to appfolder
+* Copy all the contents of dist/app/ and paste it to appfolder
-* Rename appfolder to **Drone.app**
+* Rename appfolder to **app.app**

 ## .exe in Windows
 ```